Efraim Diveroli

-Efraim Diveroli (born December 20, 1985) is an American former arms dealer and author.
-His company, AEY Inc., was a major weapons contractor for the U.S. Department of Defense.
-The U.S. government suspended AEY for violating its contract after AEY provided Chinese ammunition and attempted to hide the origins by repackaging it as being from Hungary, thus violating the American arms embargo against China.
-As a result of the publicity surrounding the contract and the age of the arms dealers – Diveroli was 21 and partner David Packouz was 25 when AEY landed the ammunition deal – the United States Army began a review of its contracting procedures.
+Efraim Diveroli (born December 20, 1985) is an American former arms dealer, convicted fraudster, and author.
+Diveroli controlled AEY, Inc., a company that secured significant contracts as a major weapons contractor for the U.S. Department of Defense.
+AEY was suspended by the U.S. government due to contractual violations.

+AEY had supplied Chinese ammunition to Afghanistan, attempting to conceal its origin by repackaging it as Albanian.
+Although this did not violate the American arms embargo against China, because the ammo was manufactured pre 1989, it was a violation of their contract with the government which said no Chinese ammo at all.
+Concealing its origin then became an act of fraud.
+This incident prompted the United States Army to initiate a review of its contracting procedures.
+Efraim Diveroli, at the age of 21, and his partner, David Packouz, at 25, gained notoriety for their involvement in the high-profile ammunition deal.
+Subsequently, Diveroli was sentenced to four years in federal prison.

-Diveroli was sentenced to four years in federal prison.
-He is a central subject of the Todd Phillips' film War Dogs, released in 2016, as well as a memoir written in conjunction with convicted fraudster Matthew Cox and published in 2016.
+Diveroli's story became the focal point of the 2016 Todd Phillips film, War Dogs, in which Jonah Hill portrayed Diveroli, and Miles Teller portrayed Packouz.
+Additionally, a memoir co-authored by Diveroli and Matthew Cox was published in 2016.

 Early life

 Diveroli was born on December 20, 1985, in Miami Beach, Florida, the son of Ateret and Michael Diveroli.
-The family was Orthodox Jewish, strictly observing all traditional Jewish laws.
+His family was Orthodox Jewish, strictly observing all traditional Jewish laws.
 He studied at Hebrew Academy in Miami Beach.
 His Iranian-born grandfather, Yoav Botach, was one of the wealthiest property owners in Los Angeles, and his uncle is celebrity rabbi Shmuley Boteach.

-AEY Inc.
+AEY Inc

-Formation of AEY
+Formation of AEY Inc

-Diveroli returned home to Miami Beach Florida, in March 2001 at the age of fifteen.
+Diveroli returned home to Miami Beach, Florida in March 2001 at the age of fifteen.
 After an argument with his uncle, he told his father he wanted to open a business specializing in arms, ammunition trading, and defense contracts with the U.S. government.
 He convinced his father to sell him a shell company, AEY, Inc., named after the first initials of him and his siblings, which his father had incorporated as a small printing business, but had not done anything with for years.
-Diveroli showed a penchant for arms dealing and quickly made a name for himself within the industry.
-His young age and apparent talent led local media outlets to label him as an "arms wunderkind."
-Diveroli struggled with drug addiction and was also labeled as a "stoner arms dealer" by the media.
+Diveroli's success in arms dealing quickly attracted attention within the industry, he was labeled as an "arms wunderkind" by the Miami Herald and as a "stoner arms dealer" by Rolling Stone as a result of Diveroli's drug use.